fut-infrastructure/implementation-guide/pages/_includes/ehealth-message-intro.md

 An ehealth-message may not have its category changed, eg. from 'note' to 'message'.

+When status is "preparation", message contents may be updated, but not after status has been set to "completed".

 An ehealth-message may be PATCH updated on paths complying with the regular expressions below.

 __Path__ | __Description__
 :--- | ---
-/implicitRules.* | For category 'note'
-/category.* | For category 'note'
-/contained.* | For category 'note'
-/recipient.* | For category 'note'
-/definition.* | For category 'note'
-/basedOn.* | For category 'note'
-/partOf.* | For category 'note'
-/topic.* | For category 'note'
-/notDone.* | For category 'note'
-/notDoneReason.* | For category 'note'
-/context.* | For category 'note'
-/received.* | For all values of category
-/reasonCode.* | For category 'note'
-/reasonReference.* | For category 'note'
-/payload.* | For category 'note'
-/note.* | For category 'note'
-/extension.* | For category 'note'
+/implicitRules.* | For category 'note' or status 'preparation' /category.* | For category 'note' or status 'preparation' /contained.* | For category 'note' or status 'preparation' /recipient.* | For category 'note' or status 'preparation' /definition.* | For category 'note' or status 'preparation' /basedOn.* | For category 'note' or status 'preparation' /partOf.* | For category 'note' or status 'preparation' /topic.* | For category 'note' or status 'preparation' /notDone.* | For category 'note' or status 'preparation' /notDoneReason.* | For category 'note' or status 'preparation' /context.* | For category 'note' or status 'preparation' /received.* | For all values of category
+/reasonCode.* | For category 'note' or status 'preparation' /reasonReference.* | For category 'note' or status 'preparation' /payload.* | For category 'note' or status 'preparation' /note.* | For category 'note' or status 'preparation' /status.* | For category 'note' or status 'preparation' /extension.* | For category 'note' or status 'preparation'